thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 ;
 ```

-Then we got something can be interpreted in various ways, instead of an AST!
+Then we got something that can be interpreted in various ways, instead of an AST!

 # Tagless Final For Compiler Phases